Sinaptik-AI/pandas-ai/extensions/ee/connectors/databricks/README.md

-# Databricks Extension for PandasAI
+# Databricks Extension for PandaAI

-This extension integrates Databricks connectors with PandasAI, providing support for Databricks.
+This extension integrates Databricks connectors with PandaAI, providing support for Databricks.

 ## Installation